Everything you need to know as a first-time student.

 Email: firstname.lastname@example.org Phone: +61 7 3138 2361

 You are here:

 Digital storytelling is a powerful means for enabling communication and social participation.
 Ordinary people work with expert creative practitioners to create first-person narratives for a wide and growing range of purposes, including community building, cultural engagement, brand identification, education, and public communication.
 This form of co-creative media takes advantage of newly accessible technologies but is based in the ancient and universal tradition of storytelling.

-These workshops are aimed at arts managers, media and communication professionals, and professionals in other service industries (for example, health and education) who wish to develop and update their applied knowledge of how digital media can be used to engage clients and end-users.
+These workshops are aimed at arts managers, media and communication professionals, and professionals in other service industries (for example, health and education).
+The workshop is for those who are beginning to develop their creative capacity and digital literacies in audiovisual storytelling and who wish to develop and update their applied knowledge of how digital media can be used to engage clients and end-users using consumer grade equipment and technologies to tell short personal stories.
 Prior knowledge of digital media applications is not necessary.

 This course is open to anyone over the age of 18, including international participants.

 The program is suited to people who would like to:

 QUT Kelvin Grove Victoria Park Road Kelvin Grove Qld 4059